Buglife/Batmobile/README.md

 ## Usage

+1. First, we need to create a new app ID with the SiriKit entitlement.
+Log into the developer portal, and head to Certificates, Identifiers & Profiles.
+Select "App IDs", and click the create button (+).
+	* App ID Description: This can be anything.
+	* Bundle ID: com.buglife.sirikitapp
+	* Make sure that "SiriKit" is checked under App Services
-1. Open the project in Xcode 8.0.
+2. Open the project in Xcode 8.0.
 For each target (Batmobile, BatmobileIntentsExtension, BatmobileIntentsExtensionUI), select your Team under the General > Signing panel.
+Let Xcode auto-generate provisioning profiles for these targets when asked.
-2. Build & run the app on your device.
+3. Build & run the app on your device.
 Confirm when prompted w/ the Siri permissions dialog.
-3. Once you have authorized the app to use Siri, there are two ways to request a ride:
+4. Once you have authorized the app to use Siri, there are two ways to request a ride:
 	* Ask Siri "Request a ride in the Batmobile"
 	* Open the Maps app, get directions to a location, and select the **Ride** tab